zorael/kameloso/README.md

 **kameloso** can be built using the reference compiler [**dmd**](https://dlang.org/download.html), which compiles very fast; and the LLVM-based [**ldc**](https://github.com/ldc-developers/ldc/releases), which is slower at compiling but produces faster code.
 The stable release of the GCC-based [**gdc**](https://gdcproject.org/downloads) is currently based on version **2.076** and is thus too old to be used.

 The package manager [**dub**](https://code.dlang.org) is used to facilitate compilation and dependency management.
 On Windows it comes bundled in the compiler archive, while on Linux it may need to be installed separately.
-Refer to your repositories. macOS; unsure.
+Refer to your repositories.

 ## Downloading